jnozzi/cocoadev.com/SiteContent/General/AppleScriptReturnValues.markdown

 ----

-It is that easy. [[NSAppleScript]] has -executeAndReturnError:, which returns the result of the script as an [[NSAppleEventDescriptor]].
-Use -int32Value to get the number from the [[NSAppleEventDescriptor]].
+It is that easy.
+General/NSAppleScript has -executeAndReturnError:, which returns the result of the script as an General/NSAppleEventDescriptor.
+Use -int32Value to get the number from the General/NSAppleEventDescriptor.

 That answer was so RTFM, that I think you must have left something out.